 In addition to this, we have expert links with director disqualification barristers who understand the legislation and will make the right representations to Court in order to maximise your chances of success.

-Conditions attached to any court permission
+Conditions attached to permission granted by the court

 We are the leading firm dealing with these applications.
 Our success rate since 2002 speaks for itself.
 Whatever your circumstances we can assist.
 Don’t settle for second best.
 Speak to our experts today.